phicoder/datavis2/README.md

 This will install all the necessary dependencies.

 Run the following command: `yarn dev`<br>
-This command spins up a local server.
+This command builds the application and spins up a local server.
 Follow the url given in the terminal, you should now see the website.
-The package manager used is Parcel, which uses hot reloading.
-Hot reloading means that any change made to the source code gets immediately reflected on the website.
+Parcel is used as web application bundler, which uses hot reloading out of the box.
+Hot reloading means that any change made to the source code are immediately reflected on the website.